TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. function:: mkfifo(path, mode=0o666, *, dir_fd=None)

    Create a FIFO (a named pipe) named *path* with numeric mode *mode*.
-   The current umask value is first masked out from the mode.
+   The current umask value is first masked out kutoka the mode.

    This function can also support :ref:`paths relative to directory descriptors
    <dir_fd>`.